lildude/habari-2FA/README.md

-google-authenticator-for-habari
+Google Authenticator For Habari
 ===============================

-***NOTE: DOESN'T WORK YET*** The Google Authenticator plugin for Habari gives you two-factor authentication using the Google Authenticator app for Android/iPhone/Blackberry.
+***NOTE: DOESN'T WORK YET***

+The Google Authenticator plugin for Habari gives you two-factor authentication using the Google Authenticator app for Android/iPhone/Blackberry.